Common Questions about Your Financial Obligations

 You may be billed for any outside laboratory used to determine your condition and/or treatment.

-What other types of payment methods are acceptable?
+What are other acceptable types of payment methods?

 I do not have insurance.
 May I make payment?